Victor Wembanyama NBA Preview vs. the Lakers

 Victor Wembanyama Insights vs. the Lakers

-- This season, Wembanyama has made 7.0 shots per game, which adds up to 16.4% of his team's total makes.
+- This season, Wembanyama has made 7.2 field goals per game, which accounts for 16.8% of his team's total makes.

-- Wembanyama is averaging 5.1 three-point field goal attempts per game this season, which is 13.2% of his team's tries from beyond the arc.
+- He's taken 5.1 threes per game, or 13.2% of his team's shots from beyond the arc this season.

-- Wembanyama's opponents, the Lakers, have one of the NBA's fastest tempos, ranking third with 103 possessions per game, while his Spurs rank 16th in possessions per game with 105.3.
+- The Spurs rank 15th in possessions per game with 105.6.
+His opponents, the Lakers, have one of the fastest tempos, ranking fourth with 103.3 possessions per contest.

-- Defensively, the Lakers are ranked 11th in the league, conceding 112.6 points per game.
+- Conceding 112.8 points per game, the Lakers are the 11th-ranked team in the league on defense.

-- Allowing 44.5 rebounds per game, the Lakers are the 19th-ranked squad in the NBA.
+- Allowing 44.6 rebounds per game, the Lakers are the 20th-ranked squad in the league.

-- In terms of assists, the Lakers are 17th in the NBA, conceding 26.5 per game.
+- Looking at assists, the Lakers have allowed 26.6 per contest, 16th in the NBA.

-- The Lakers are the 24th-ranked team in the league at allowing threes, conceding 13.8 made 3-pointers per game.
+- In terms of 3-pointers, the Lakers are ranked 26th in the NBA, allowing 13.9 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!